2008 Michigan Wolverines football team: vs Utah

-Recap: Week 1

 In the season opener in Ann Arbor and Rich Rodriguez's first game as head coach, the Wolverines took on the Utah Utes.
 The Wolverines scored first with just over 11 minutes to go in the first, when Nick Sheridan threw an 8-yard TD pass to Michael Shaw.
 Utah struck back a few minutes later when Courbin Louks ran in a TD from 8 yards out.
 The Wolverines blocked the PAT though.
 Then with just over 5 minutes to go in the first, K.C.
 Lopata completed a 50-yard field goal.
 Utah's Louie Sakoda completed 3 field goals in the second quarter, from 28, 43 and 41 yards out, respectively.
 Then a few seconds before halftime, Utah's Brian Johnson completed a 19-yard TD pass to Bradon Godfrey.

 Midway through the third quarter, Louie Sakoda of Utah completed his fourth field goal of the day, this one from 53 yards out.

 Midway through the fourth, Steven Threet completed a 33-yard touchdown pass to Junior Hemingway.
 A few minutes later, Sam McGuffie ran in a TD from 3 yards out.
 The Wolverines attempted a 2-point conversion to tie the game but failed.
 Utah's defense held off the Wolverines for the remainder of the game.

 In retrospect, after Utah had finished the season unbeaten, blowing out Alabama 31–17, this could be seen as one of Michigan's best games of 2008.

-vs Miami (Ohio)
+vs Miami (OH)

-Recap: Week 2

 Coming off their loss to Utah, the Wolverines stayed home to play the Miami RedHawks.
 The Wolverines had never lost to the Redhawks in the four games the teams had played in previous seasons.
 The Wolverines got on the board first with just under 11 minutes to in the first quarter when QB Steven Threet ran in the ball himself from 9 yards out for a touchdown.
 Then with just under 9 minutes to go in the first, the Wolverines got on the board again with a 47-yard field goal by K.C.
 Lopata.
 The RedHawks finally scored late in the half with a 27-yard field goal by Nathan Parseghian.
 With that the 2 teams retired to the locker rooms.

 The RedHawks scored next, on a 23-yard field goal by Nathan Parseghian with just under 7 minutes to go in the third.
 Then midway through the final quarter, the Wolverines capped off their victory when Brandon Minor ran in a TD from 15 yards out.
 However, the point after attempt by K.C.
 Lopata failed.
 It was Rich Rodriguez's first win as Michigan's head coach and the Wolverines' first win of the season.
 The win made their all-time record against the RedHawks 5–0.